Over-the-Counter Drugs of Concern

 Illegal drugs are not the only substances with the potential for abuse.
-Over-the-counter (OTC) drugs have become more popular substances of abuse than controlled substances such as cocaine.
+Over-the-counter (OTC) drugs have become popular substances to abuse.
 The National Institute of Drug Abuse says that only alcohol and marijuana are abused more in the United States than over-the-counter medications.
 OTC drugs are often perceived as safer than street and prescription drugs.
 They can, however, have unpredictable consequences when taken in different dosages than indicated, when combined with other substances like alcohol, or if the person does not have symptoms indicated for legitimate use.

 Pain relievers, cold medicines, tranquilizers, and depressants are among many drugs that can be purchased without a prescription.
 While it’s up to the U.S. Food and Drug Administration to decide if a particular medication is safe to sell in this way, many OTC medications can interact with other drugs, foods, and drinks, and lead to complications in people with certain health conditions.
 In addition, some substances people buy over the counter can be habit-forming.

 A study sponsored by Drugfree.org and the Metlife Foundation in 2011 found about one in three teens knew someone who abused cough medicine for recreational purposes.
 Cold and cough medicines are among the most commonly abused OTC products, including those containing dextromethorphan (DXM).
 One can obtain DXM in tablet, gel, or syrup form.
 According to Foundation for a Drug-Free World, over 100 products sold in drug stores have DXM in them.
 These include popular cold and cough medicines, such as Robitussin and Nyquil.